Upnor: Lower Upnor Ordnance Depot

-Present day
+Present Day

-The Lower Upnor site was put up for sale in 2014.
-Two years later, the Grade II* listed 'B' Magazine was being converted into offices, while a residential building of similar proportions was being erected on the footprint of the demolished 'A' Magazine alongside; behind the magazines, more apartments were planned within the surviving concrete traverses (blast walls) of a demolished set of shell-filling rooms (dating from 1906).
+The Lower Upnor site of the Royal Naval Armaments Depot was put up for sale in 2014.
+Two years later, the Grade II* listed 'B' Magazine was being converted into offices, while a residential building of similar proportions was being erected on the footprint of the demolished 'A' Magazine of the Royal Naval Armaments Depot; behind the 'A' Magazine and 'B' Magazine, more apartments were planned within the surviving concrete traverses (blast walls) of a demolished set of shell-filling rooms which date from October 1906.
 Meanwhile, the surviving buildings to the north were also being refurbished for light commercial and retail use.
-The inland depots, latterly known as Chattenden and Lodge Hill Military Camps, were put up for sale in 2016.
+The inland British Army Depots or Regimental Depots, latterly known as Chattenden and Lodge Hill Military Camps, were put up for sale in 2016 by the Homes England, which is part of the Ministry of Housing, Communities and Local Government.